miroslavpejic85/mirotalk/README.md

 <hr />

 <p align="center">
-    Just an adjusted fork of <a href="https://github.com/miroslavpejic85/mirotalk">MiroTalk P2P</a>
+    An adjusted and opiniated fork of <a href="https://github.com/miroslavpejic85/mirotalk">MiroTalk P2P</a>
 </p>

 <hr />